mindflowai/mindflow/README.md

 Pre-requisite:
 - You'll need to create an [OpenAI](https://openai.com/blog/openai-api) account or request early access from [Anthropic](https://www.anthropic.com/earlyaccess).
-- Also, you can create a [Pinecone](https://www.pinecone.io/start) account to use their vector database.
+- Also, create a [Pinecone](https://www.pinecone.io/start) account to use their vector database.

 1. Run `pip install mindflow`, or you can clone this repo and run `pip install -e path/to/mindflow`.
 2. Run `mf login`: